larpix/larpix-control/README.md

 Similarly, the ``StdoutLogger`` mimics the real logger interface for testing.
 It prints nicely formatted records of read / write commands to stdout every ``buffer_length`` packets.
-The logger interface requires opening or enabling the logger before messages will be stored.
-Before ending the python session, every logger should be closed to flush any remaining packets stored in the buffer.
+The logger interface requires enabling the logger before messages will be stored.
+Before ending the python session, every logger should be disabled to flush any remaining packets stored in the buffer.

 ### Set up LArPix Chips